isan-Ethen/tautrust/README.md

 # Tautrust
-Types with interior mutability resemble the Ship of Theseus.
+The types with interior mutability resemble the Ship of Theseus.